-In the Department of Revenue Services this class is accountable for directing the work of the Legal Division and other sections including Special Investigations and Tobacco Tax Enforcement.
-Acts on behalf of the Commissioner of Revenue Services as attorney in charge of Succession and Transfer Tax (Section 12-389, General Statutes).
+In the Department of Revenue Services this class is accountable for administering the programs and operations of the Legal Division and other sections including Special Investigations and Tobacco Tax Enforcement and acts on behalf of the Commissioner of Revenue Services as attorney in charge of Succession and Transfer Tax (Section 12-389, Connecticut General Statutes).

 Receives executive direction from the Commissioner or other administrative official of higher grade.

 Administers programs and operations of division; directs all staff.

 Administers staff and operations of Legal Division and other related units including conducting litigation before all courts in questions arising under Succession and Transfer Tax Law;

 Coordinates, plans and manages Legal Division, Special Investigations and Tobacco Tax Enforcement sections activities;

 Develops or assists in development of related policy;

 Prepares or assists in preparation of division budget;

 Maintains contacts with individuals within and outside of division who might impact program activities;